-Additional authenticated data (AAD) is any string that you pass to Google Cloud Key Management Service as part of an encrypt or decrypt request.
+Additional authenticated data (AAD) is any string that you pass to Cloud Key Management Service as part of an encrypt or decrypt request.
 AAD is used as an integrity check and can help protect your data from a confused deputy attack.
 The AAD string is base64-encoded and must be no larger than 64 KiB.

 Cloud KMS will not decrypt ciphertext unless the same AAD value is used for both encryption and decryption.

 AAD is bound to the encrypted data, because you cannot decrypt the ciphertext unless you know the AAD, but it is not stored as part the ciphertext.
 AAD also does does not increase the cryptographic strength of the ciphertext.
 Instead it is an additional check by Cloud KMS to authenticate a decryption request.

 In Cloud KMS, AAD is always present when you make a call to encrypt or decrypt - if you do not provide a value for AAD, then an empty string is used.
 If an empty string is used as the AAD for the encryption of plaintext, then only an empty string will allow decryption of the ciphertext.

 AAD is not logged by Cloud Audit Logging.

 One example of using AAD is when your application serves as a wrap/unwrap proxy with a single key and an unbounded number of clients, with each client in distinct security boundaries.
 For example, the application could be a diary application that allows users to maintain a private diary.
 When a user needs to view a private diary entry, the application can use the unique user name as the AAD in the unwrap (decrypt) request to explicitly authenticate the user.
 In this scenario you can use a single key to serve multiple (unbounded) users.
 A primary benefit is you don't need to maintain state for individual users.